Poojasharma1301/LetsGrowMore_Internship/README.md

 ## Dataset: https://bit.ly/2TK5Xn5

 ## Steps follow for solving this problem:-
-1.Import Necessary Libaries
+1.Import Necessary Libaries<br>
-2.Import the Dataset
+2.Import the Dataset<br>
-3.Filtering Countries with most terrorist attacks.
+3.Filtering Countries with most terrorist attacks.<br>
-4.Filtering country names from countries with most terrorist attacks 5.Plotting the data to the bar graph for data of countries with most terrorist attacks.
+4.Filtering country names from countries with most terrorist attacks<br>
+5.Plotting the data to the bar graph for data of countries with most terrorist attacks.<br>
-6.Analysis Using Pie charts
+6.Analysis Using Pie charts<br>